 Four Key Facts About Glaucoma

-Glaucoma is not curable, and vision lost cannot be regained.
+Glaucoma is not curable and vision loss cannot be regained.
 With medication and/or surgery, it is possible to halt further loss of vision.
 Since open-angle glaucoma is a chronic condition, it must be monitored for life.
 Diagnosis is the first step to preserving your vision.

-With open-angle glaucoma, the most common form, there are virtually no symptoms.
+There are virtually no symptoms with open-angle glaucoma, the most common form.
 Usually, no pain is associated with increased eye pressure.
 Vision loss begins with peripheral or side vision.
-You may compensate for this unconsciously by turning your head to the side, and may not notice anything until significant vision is lost.
+You may compensate for this unconsciously by turning your head to the side and may not notice anything until significant vision is lost.
 The best way to protect your sight from glaucoma is to get tested.
 If you have glaucoma, treatment can begin immediately.